dcunited001/dcunited001.github.io/_drafts/_ideas.md

   - essentially rent your brains computation power on demand (ok that's dumb lmao)

+#### Logical Diffing of Federal USC Statutes to Produce Functionally Equivalent Documentation of Law

 - parse USC federal & state law sections as "trees" to rebase the language so that it's functionally equivalent, but more simply expressed